ToruNiina/toml11/README.md

 const toml::value& answer = toml::find(data, "answer");
 ```

+**Note**: It is recommended to find a table as `toml::value` because it has much information
+compared to `toml::table`, which is an alias of
+`std::unordered_map<std::string, toml::value>`.
+Since `toml::table` does not have
+any information about toml file, such as where the table was defined in the file.

 **NOTE**: For some technical reason, automatic conversion between `integer` and
 `floating` is not supported.
 If you want to get a floating value even if a value
 has integer value, you need to convert it manually after obtaining a value,